Open House Festival

 On the day

 We welcome visitors to drop in on the Third Floor to view a display of traditional arts and craftwork by the students and learn about the educational programmes of the School of Traditional Arts.
-Catch a glimpse of projects that are normally not accessible to the public by the King Foundation's architectural team.
 There will also be an open market where visitors can purchase artwork produced by students and alumni of the school, and watch live demonstrations of traditional techniques.

 Notes